sign up to receive a new poem-a-day in your inbox

 Our girls swing on the porch in a coming breeze.

-David Yezzi is the author of Birds of the Air (Carnegie Mellon University Press, 2013).
-He teaches in the Writing Seminars at Johns Hopkins University and lives in Baltimore, Maryland.
+David Yezzi is the author of four poetry collections, most recently Black Sea (Carnegie Mellon University Press, 2018) and Birds of the Air (Carnegie Mellon University Press, 2013).